Vel-San/killing-floor-portable/README.md

 - Will you add more mutators?
   - If the mut feels like it imrpoves the game quality and doesn't affect the gameplay then yes; Ping me on Steam with your request!

-- How can I remove all these mutators and play just vanilla?
-  - That is already included in the config.
-When you launch a game and join it, just press ESC, then Vote for a Map and change the game mode that has [WS] in the name

 - How do I install KF in steamCMD as a dedicated server?
   - [Check this out](https://wiki.tripwireinteractive.com/index.php/Dedicated_Server_%28KillingFloor%29)